Fixing a Common Gas Furnace Problem: Flame Sensor Cleaning

-It is natural for a flame sensor to become dirty over time.
+It is natural for a furnace sensor rod to become dirty over time.
 But if it gets too dirty, it could stop doing its job.
 The control board will not be able to sense the current is flowing if the sensor is covered in too much build up.

 Fortunately, is it quite easy to clean a flame sensor.
-Most sensors are easily accessible and so a homeowner may want to clean it themself.
+Most sensors are easily accessible and so a homeowner may want to clean it themselves.